 Sister Post | Becoming a Better Shed Hunter

-A sister post is a post that I highly recomend you read after this post.
-Here are some questions that this post answers and a snippit of my response,
+A sister post is a post that I highly recommend you read after this post because it contains related topics that I glossed over in this post.
+Here are some questions that this post answers and a short snippet of my response,

 When do I start hunting?